Sagafjord: Service history

 On 21 February 2010 Saga Rose was reported as setting out from Gibraltar, where she had been laid up since her final cruise with Saga Cruises, with her destination listed as Kenya.
 Rumours circulated about a possible sale for use as an accommodation ship.
 The stories proved false, as the ship was merely repositioned to a new anchorage and remained in Gibraltar.

 In early April, Saga Rose finally put to sea, with Port Elizabeth, South Africa, listed as her destination.
 Once again, rumours of a conversion to a hotel ship circulated.
 On 29 April, Saga Rose docked in Durban for refuelling, and was under-way again with her destination now reported to be Maputo, Mozambique.
 Rather than dock again in Africa, Saga Rose next headed into the Indian Ocean, with Saga Cruises refusing to comment on the ship's possible sale for scrap or any other use.
 By 23 May, the ship was off the Taiwanese coast with her destination being reported as Japan.

 On 27 May, Saga Rose reached the harbour of Shanghai, China.
 After a few days at anchor, she continued further inland up the Yangtze River, docking in the Jiangyin district on 29 May, seemingly confirming speculation that the ship had been sold for scrap, as Jiangyin is home to the Changjiang Ship Recycling Yard, China's largest ship dismantling facility.

 The Saga Rose currently holds the record for the most world cruises ever completed by a ship with 44 altogether, of which most were achieved under her original name Sagafjord, even surpassing the Queen Elizabeth 2.

 In popular culture

 In the pilot episode of HBO drama series The Sopranos, Tony Soprano attempts to gift Artie Bucco two tickets for a cruise with the Sagafjord.

+In Armistead Maupin's Further Tales of the City, two groups of characters evade from San Francisco by taking the same cruise with the Sagafjord to Alaska.